Alphabet Inc. (GOOG) Shares Up Despite Recent Market Volatility

 GOOG’s Market Performance

-GOOG stock saw a decrease of 5.23% in the past week, with a monthly decline of -7.31% and a quarterly a decrease of -7.32%.
-The volatility ratio for the week is 1.84%, and the volatility levels for the last 30 days are 2.76% for Alphabet Inc. (GOOG).
-The simple moving average for the last 20 days is -2.10% for GOOG stock, with a simple moving average of -8.95% for the last 200 days.
+The stock of Alphabet Inc. (GOOG) has seen a 4.57% increase in the past week, with a -8.52% drop in the past month, and a -5.23% fall in the past quarter.
+The volatility ratio for the week is 2.21%, and the volatility levels for the past 30 days are at 2.64% for GOOG.
+The simple moving average for the last 20 days is 0.32% for GOOG stock, with a simple moving average of -8.08% for the last 200 days.

 Analysts’ Opinion of GOOG